autowarefoundation/autoware/ros/src/sensing/fusion/packages/autoware_camera_lidar_calibrator/README.md

 ## Camera-LiDAR extrinsic calibration

-LiDAR extrinsics are done clicking the corresponding poins in the image and the pointcloud.
+LiDAR extrinsics are done clicking the corresponding poins in the image and the point cloud.

 This node uses `clicked_point` from `rviz`, and `screenpoint` from `image_view2` packages.